+Forget a trip to the Bahamas.
+The new retirement getaway may be a night out at the local Sizzler.
 According to two recent surveys, pre-retirees are lowered down their lifestyle goals and investment expectations as they prepare to retire.
 After years of lackluster growth, it appears many older workers have abandoned the hope that economic conditions will improve significantly before their golden years.

 Lowered expectationsAn AIG study released this month found most of those 55 and older are taking a more cautious financial approach in the wake of the financial crisis.
 The slow economy has led many to second-guess their savings strategies, with 72 percent of survey respondents saying that today's economic climate has served as a financial wake-up call.
 As a result, many older Americans are being more careful about where they invest their money:

 - 80 percent say they have a more cautious approach to their finances

 - 77 percent are looking for solutions that will provide lifetime guaranteed income